-In Reactions 3, the molecular types r, g, b, and y are generated slowly and constantly.
-Here the symbol \emptyset indicates "no reactants" meaning the products are generated from a large or replenishable source.
-In Reactions 4, the types R, G, B, and Y quickly consume the types r, g, b, and y, respectively.
-Call R, G, B, and Y the phase signals and r, g, b, and y the absence indicators.
+Reactions 3 generate molecular types r,g,b, and y slowly and constantly.
+Here the symbol $\varnothing$ indicates "no reactants" meaning the products are generated from a large or replenishable source.
+In Reactions 4, the types R,G,B, and Y quickly consume the types r,g,b, and y, respectively.
+Call R,G,B, and Y the phase signals and Y,g,b, and Y the absence indicators.
 The latter are only present in the absence of the former.
-The reactions transfer one phase signal to another, in the absence of the previous one.
-The essential aspect is that, within the RGBY sequence, the full quantity of the preceding type is transfered to the current type before the transfer to the succeeding type begins.
+The reactions